 Anyone who has to downsize from their home feels like they are leaving behind a lot of their past.
-If your loved one is able to make informed decisions, allow them to be part of the sorting process and help to choose what to take with them, as space allows.
+If your loved one is able to make informed decisions, allow them to be part of the sorting process and help to choose what to take with them, as space allows to.
 For things they love but just can’t bring with them, take photos and put them in an album to be looked at frequently and enjoyed vicariously.
 Offer to store things like some seasonal decorations, clothing, and other things they will use only occasionally.

 Moving to Your Home

 Daytime space of their own is important when moving a loved one into your home.
 Try to provide at least a corner of a room with their favorite chair, a side table and lamp from their home, a TV, and a small book shelf for reading material, photos or other things they will use or look at frequently.
 If possible, move things around so they have natural light in their corner.
 Remember, Dad or Mom may have visited your home many times, but until now they’ve never had to consider it their home.

 In their bedroom, use the bedding they’re used to, unless they want something new.
 If there is room, let them bring a dresser, a nightstand and some wall decorations from home.
 Sometimes, when creating a personal space in a new home for seniors, these small touches can help make things feel a bit more familiar.
 Be sure there is a clear path to the bathroom, with a nightlight and an easy-to-read clock.
 If they will need help getting up, a baby monitor can connect their room to yours.

 Provide a safe outdoor space.
 If your loved one is a flight risk, be sure the area is fenced in.
 Partial sun or shade will be more comfortable than full sun.
 If possible, provide a chair under a tree or an umbrella.
 Check on them often, and don’t leave them outside for too long.